 - What type of car do want

 Normally, the price of a car rental starts at around 70 euros a day, depending on which company you go to.
 Expect that price to go up if you’re looking for something a little fancier, such as a Mercedes.

-What Do You Need Before You Hire A Car In Dublin?
+What Do You Need Before You Hire A Car In The Irish Capital?